kirstin-rhys/nestedmap/README.md

 define the Ord and Eq instance appropriately, but it's using lists underneath, which is a performance killer for large data sets.

+## If a Tree falls in a Forest, and no one is there, does it make a sound?

+Every cat belongs to Schrödinger in the land of the lazy.

 ## Implementation Notes

 So, there are two interfaces: Tree and Forest.